alexsantostx94/portfolio-alex-santos/src/pages/index.md

       - title: UX Design
         content: >-
           User Experience and User Interface design for products in the social design space.
-I focus on mobile first design and I incorporate human computer interaction design principles into all of my designs.
+I incorporate human computer interaction design principles into all of my designs.
       - title: Application Development
         content: >-
           Application development for iOS products programmed in Swift.
 Web